starsdeep/Home-Depot-Product-Search-Relevance/README.md

 ### how to run
-1. put files into input folder including:attributes.csv,sample_submission.csv,product_descriptions.csv, test.csv, train.csv
+1. put files into input folder including:attributes.csv,product_descriptions.csv
 2. run `python3.5 framework.py 1000 ./output/rfr_all`, 1000 means take 1000 instances as train data, you can change it to another number, and -1 means take all instances (may take 20 minutes)